 The predictability of how Hollywood films will perform in China is another key factor in Hollywood's struggle.
-The ideal situation for Hollywood would be a state of low risk, whereby confident estimates about future streams of income reduce the uncertainty about aesthetic decisions and distribution strategies (McMahon, 2015; Nitzan & Bichler, 2009; Wasko, 2008).
+The ideal situation for Hollywood would be a state of low risk (McMahon, 2015; Nitzan & Bichler, 2009; Wasko, 2008).
 Some of my past research on risk has used data on the number of opening theatres per film as a proxy to measure the risk perceptions of Hollywood.
 Opening-theatre data can function as a proxy because each commitment to the size of a film's theatrical release is, essentially, an expectation about its future revenues.
-To release in many or few theatres, or to exhibit nation-wide or start in select cities-these are just some of the choices that must be decided well before opening night, before any revenue dollars start flowing.
-Without reliable opening-theatre data for the Chinese film market, we can use American opening-theatre indirectly.
+To release in many or few theatres, or to exhibit nationwide or start in select cities these are just some of the choices that must be decided well before opening night, before any revenue dollars start flowing.
+Without reliable opening-theatre data for the Chinese film market, we can use American opening-theatre data indirectly.
 In the contemporary period, Hollywood has been enjoying a period of low risk in the American market.
-An important consequence of this low risk is that there is a strong correlation between a film's revenue rank (nth place in largest gross revenues) and its rank in the largest number of opening theatres (nth place in most opening theatres) (McMahon, 2013, 2018).
-In other words, we can select Hollywood's top grossing films in recent years, which the major studios were confidently predicting would be the biggest hits in America, because they had the biggest opening-theatre releases (McMahon, 2013, 2018; Nitzan & Bichler, 2009).
+An important consequence of this low risk is that there is a strong correlation between a film's revenue rank (nth place in largest gross revenues) and its rank in the largest number of opening theatres (nth place in most opening theatres) (McMahon, 2013, 2019).
+Thus, we can see if there is any beneficial transference of this low risk, whereby the films that are top-ranking the United States would also be top-ranking in foreign markets.
+If that is the case, there is an added degree of confidence to giving certain films wide opening releases.